morty649/morty649/README.md

 - 👋 Hi, I’m @maruthienugula
-- 👀 I’m interested in software development
+- 👀 I am a major in computer science engineering
--
 - 📫 How to reach me enugulamaruthi@gmail.com